Ethan Dizon: Career

 In 2008, Dizon made his acting debut in the CBS comedy series How I Met Your Mother.
 He played a guest role in the series 'Til Death in 2009, and in the medical drama Grey's Anatomy in 2012.
 He also played the title role in the short film Paulie.

-In 2013, Dizon starred as Pete in the drama The Inevitable Defeat of Mister & Pete along with Skylan Brooks, Anthony Mackie and Jennifer Hudson; the film was directed by George Tillman Jr. The film was released on October 11, 2013, by Lionsgate Entertainment, and Dizon was highly praised by media and film critics.
-He also played the role of Ricky Irvine in the comedy-drama Bad Words.
+In 2013, Dizon starred as Pete in The Inevitable Defeat of Mister & Pete, acting alongside Skylan Brooks, Anthony Mackie and Jennifer Hudson; the film, directed by George Tillman Jr., was released on October 11, 2013, by Lionsgate Entertainment.
+For his performance, Dizon was highly praised by media and film critics.
+That same year, he also played the role of Ricky Irvine in the comedy-drama Bad Words.

-Dizon played the role of Kwan in the comedy Get a Job, which was released in 2016.
+In 2016, Dizon played the role of Kwan in the comedy Get a Job.
 In 2018, he attended the intensive California State Summer School for the Arts (CSSSA) as both a theater major and a member of Studio 5.
 While he has not acted since, except for a new production of Sammy Joins the Mafia mounted via Zoom, he is still active in the industry and looking for new roles.